 Performance of Civic and Social Duties

-Children are encouraged to be more responsible by engaging them in daily tasks such as cleaning and organizing their room.
+Children are encouraged to be more responsible by engaging them in daily tasks such as cleaning and organizing their rooms.
 They are also taught about duties as a student and a child to their parents.

-Teaching children empathy and spirituality so that they can understand problems of other people in their lives.
+Teaching children empathy and spirituality so that they can understand the problems of other people in their lives.

 No. Of Schools: 4